joanseg/The-Positioning-Manual/chapters/13-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 It could be access to a market.
 Your first project in a desirable market you've never worked in before could help you learn the landscape of that market.
 Who are the players?
 What are the watering holes?
 Which conferences are the must-attend events?

 Again, access is not a binary all-or-nothing thing.
 It's the result of building multiple connections, or a network of connections.
-So one single strategically valuable project is unlikely to transform your access to a market or type of buyer from zero-to-amazing overnight.
+One single strategically valuable project is unlikely to transform your access to a market or type of buyer from zero-to-amazing overnight.

 Even so, multiple carefully-chosen strategically valuable projects can pay significant  dividends in terms of both credibility and access.